NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ===================  ============  ========  ========
   >95F                 optional      optional  optional [#]_
-  95F                  required      required  required 82F                  required      optional  required
+  95F                  required      required  required 82F                  required      See [#]_  required
   ===================  ============  ========  ========

   .. [#] Only two stage and variable speed equipment will use CapacityDescription="minimum".
   .. [#] Only variable speed equipment will use CapacityDescription="maximum".
-  .. [#] For variable speed equipment, minimum/maximum datapoints must both be provided or omitted.
+  .. [#] For variable speed equipment, minimum/maximum datapoints must both be provided or both be omitted.
+  .. [#] Nominal datapoint at 82F is require for single/two stage equipment and optional for variable speed equipment.

 Note that when detailed cooling performance data is provided, some other inputs (like SEER) are ignored.